DryTouch EMG Stimulation and Surgical Suction

-DryTouch integrates surgical suction and stimulation that is ideal for brain mapping, minimally invasive thyroidectomies, and spinal surgeries.
+DryTouch integrates monopolar stimulation with a Frazier suction instrument for brain mapping, minimally invasive thyroidectomies, and spinal surgeries.

 |PSS13DF-5||DryTouch Single-Use Frazier Monopolar Stimulation Suction Probe, 13 cm Shaft, 7 Fr|

 |PSS26DF-5||DryTouch Single-Use Frazier Monopolar Stimulation Suction Probe, 26 cm Shaft, 7 Fr|

 *each kit includes STIM return needle and ground needle